René-Robert Cavelier, Sieur de La Salle: Further evidence

 La Salle himself never claimed to have discovered the Ohio River.
 In a letter to the intendant Talon in 1677, he claimed "discovery" of a river, the Baudrane, flowing southwesterly below the Great Lakes (well north of the Ohio's location) with its head on Lake Erie and emptying into the Saint Louis (i.e. the Mississippi), a hydrography which was non-existent.
 In those days, maps as well as descriptions were based part on observation and part on hearsay, of necessity.
 This confounded courses, mouths and confluences among the rivers.
-At various times, La Salle invented such rivers as the Chucagoa, Baudrane, Louisiane (Anglicized "Saint Louis"), and Ouabanchi-Aramoni.
+At various times, La Salle invented such rivers as the Chucagoa, Baudrane, Louisiane (anglicized as "Saint Louis"), and Ouabanchi-Aramoni.

 Confounding fact with fiction started with publication in 1876 of Pierre Margry's Découvertes et Établissements des Français.
 Margry was a French archivist and partisan who had private access to the French archives.
 He came to be the agent of American historian Francis Parkman.
 Margry's work, a massive nine volumes, encompassed an assemblage of documents – some previously published, but many not.
 In it, he sometimes published a reproduction of the whole document, and sometimes only an extract, or summary, not distinguishing the one from the other.
 These discrepancies have significantly complicated efforts to retrace and build upon Margry's work.

 He also used in some cases one or another copies of original documents previously edited, extracted or altered by others, without specifying which transcriptions were original, and which were copies, or whether the copy was dated earlier or later.
 Reproductions were scattered in fragments across chapters, so that it was impossible to ascertain the integrity of the document from its fragments.
 Chapter headings were oblique and sensational, so as to obfuscate the content therein.
 English and American scholars were immediately skeptical of the work, since full and faithful publication of some of the original documents had previously existed.
 The situation was so fraught with doubt, that the United States Congress appropriated $10,000 in 1873, which Margry wanted as an advance, to have the original documents photostated and witnessed by uninvolved parties as to veracity.